Sad Flowers

 Lumen Print on Ilford Galerie black & white photo paper

-In Buddhist philosophy, the concept of impermanence is central to understanding the nature of existence.
-Through my work, I aim to convey the fragility and fleeting beauty of life, while also celebrating its infinite potential for transformation and growth.
-Each image captures a moment in time, imbued with its own unique energy and symbolic meaning.
+Sad Flowers takes much of its inspiration from Chinese watercolour paintings, Buddhist texts and wabi-sabi aesthetics.
+Kazannik aims to convey the fragility and fleeting beauty of life, while also celebrating its infinite potential for transformation and growth, similar to Buddhist teachings on the impermanent nature of our existence.
+In Sad Flowers, each image captures a moment in time, imbued with its own unique energy and symbolic meaning.